Available study places

 - If you have previously attended higher education you are required to send us a list of the subjects you have passed and all ECTS (or similar) acquired.
 The documentation should be contained in a single PDF and should include grade sheets, exams and curriculum.

-get the admission area number from the list above
+Get the admission area number from the list when it is published

 Applying for more than one programme